yknivag/ESP_OTA_GitHub/README.md

 # ESP OTA GitHub Library

 FORKED from https://github.com/yknivag/ESP_OTA_GitHub,

+ESP8266 worldwide OTA capability, start update via MQTT command or automatically, and no need for a private server to host the binary or a private MQTT broker or a VPN connection.

-to add support for binaries that were compiled on Arduino IDE on MacOS.
+Initial intend was to add support for binaries that were compiled on Arduino IDE on MacOS.
 Those binaries have a different MIME type that doesnt work with the original library.
 This library works with MacOS as well.

 Additionally provide an example sketch that reads wifi credentials from a text file that can be uploaded to SPIFFS memory of the device, so that your code on your public github repository does not necessarily have to contain your wifi credentials.
 Add an example configuration file for MQTT that can be uploaded to SPIFFS memory of the device as well.